charmplusplus/charm4py/docs/readonlies-api.rst

 readonlies
 ----------

-``charmpy.readonlies`` is an object that serves as a container for data that the application wants to broadcast to every process after the "entry point" has executed.
+``charm4py.readonlies`` is an object that serves as a container for data that the application wants to broadcast to every process after the "entry point" has executed.
 Attributes added to ``readonlies`` during execution of the entry point will become available in the ``readonlies`` instance of every process.